-To me, the perfect paddle is both functional and aesthetically appealing.
+To me, the perfect woodworking project fulfills both functional and aesthetically appealing.
 It will draw you in like a sculpture in a gallery.
 When you pick it up it will feel like it was made to fit your hand and you won’t want to put it down.
-And of course it will leave a memorable impression upon those at the end of its swing.
+And of course it will leave a memorable impression.

 Our primary factors in informing the design process are the unique requirements of each client and site.
 The client is asked qualifying questions, so that by determining wood type, color design and other preferences they can be presented with preliminary concepts that respond directly to an interpretation of their needs and wishes.